Consumer's Manufactured Home Buyer's Guide

 - When a repair person is sent, be at home and don't sign the work order unless you are satisfied with the repairs made.

-- If you still don't receive a response, contact the Manufactured Housing Division.
+- If you still don't receive a response, contact Manufactured Housing.

 - Keep copies of all correspondence.

-- Make sure that anyone you hire to perform repairs on your home is licensed by the Manufactured Housing Division.
+- Make sure that anyone you hire to perform repairs on your home is licensed by Manufactured Housing.

 - It is not the responsibility of the dealer or the manufacturer to repair damage caused by normal wear and tear.
 Hidden text: BM7-zoning